-Pediatricians have graduated from medical school and completed a three-year residency program in pediatrics.
-A board-certified pediatrician has passed rigorous exams given by the American Board of Pediatrics.
-To remain certified, pediatricians have to meet regular continuing education requirements.
+You'll want to find one who's also "board-certified."
+That means they've passed rigorous exams given by the American Board of Pediatrics.
+To stay certified, pediatricians have to meet regular education requirements.

 What Does Your Pediatrician Do?

-Your pediatrician will see your child many times from birth to age 2 and annually from age 2 to age 5 for "well-child visits."
+They'll see your child many times from birth to age 2 and once a year from ages 2 to 5 for "well-child visits."
 After age 5, your pediatrician will likely continue to see your child every year for annual checkups.
-Your pediatrician is also the first person to call whenever your child is sick.
-In caring for your child, a pediatrician will:
+They're also the first person to call whenever your child is sick.

 - Do physical exams

-- Make sure your child is meeting developmental milestones in growth, behavior, and skills
+- Make sure she meets milestones in growth, behavior, and skills

 - Diagnose and treat your child's illnesses, infections, injuries, and other health problems